zicat/tributary/doc/developer_guide.md

 # Tributary Developer Guide

-If you first know abort Tributary, please read the [Tributary User Guide](user_guide.md) first.
+If you are not know of Tributary, please read the [Tributary User Guide](user_guide.md) first.

 ## Building Tributary

-Checkout the code using Git, compile the source code and testing unit case
+Checkout the code, compile the source code and run unit test.

 ```shell script
 $ git fetch && git checkout master && git pull